Routing # 256078446

 CON: You may have less buying power

-The flip side is that higher inventory during a recession can affect your own home value as well.
-If you’re planning to use the equity from the sale of your current home to buy a new one, your funds might not stretch as far.
+In contrast, that higher inventory during a recession can affect your own home value as well.
+If you are planning to use the equity from the sale of your current home to buy a new one, your funds might not stretch as far.

 More foreclosures